AppalachiaInteractive/com.appalachia.legal/marketing/pre-alpha/description/Pricing.md

-*Keepers Of Creation will always be offered as choose-your-own-price (from $0.00 to full retail price) for all members of internationally-, nationally-, state- and province-recognized indigenous nations from around the world.*
+*Keepers Of Creation is offered as choose-your-own-price (from $0.00 to retail price) for all enrolled members of indigenous nations from around the world.*